Reddit Talk’s Failure: 5 Key Lessons for Marketers

 Discoverability Remains an Unsolved Problem

-Even successful Reddit Talk sessions struggled with audience discovery beyond existing subreddit subscribers.
+Even successful Reddit Talk sessions struggled to reach audiences beyond existing subreddit subscribers.
 This limited growth potential and made it difficult to justify investments compared to more discoverable content formats.
 The lesson: live audio works best for deepening existing relationships, not building new audiences.

 Alternatives and Decision Framework for 2025